Pigasus Award: History

 The bent spoon trophy is a reference to Geller's claimed spoon-bending abilities.

 The logo of a winged pig was designed for Randi's website by German artist Jutta Degener in 1996.
 The name "Pigasus" was chosen by Randi from suggestions e-mailed to him.
 The term is a portmanteau pun combining the word pig with the mythological Pegasus, a reference to the expression "when pigs fly".

-Randi did not present any Uri Award for a number of years after its inception in Flim-Flam!, but in 1997, it was revived and the name was changed to "Pigasus" after the winged pig.
-Randi announced the recipients through his e-newsletter SWIFT! in which he said: "The awards are announced via telepathy, the winners are allowed to predict their winning, and the Flying Pig trophies are sent via psychokinesis.
+Randi did not present any Uri Award for a number of years after its inception in Flim-Flam!
+In 1997, it was revived and the name was changed to "Pigasus" after the winged pig.
+Randi announced the recipients through his e-newsletter, SWIFT!, in which he said "The awards are announced via telepathy, the winners are allowed to predict their winning, and the Flying Pig trophies are sent via psychokinesis.
 We send; if they don't receive, that's probably due to their lack of paranormal talent."

-The Pigasus Awards have not been presented every year.
-There was no mention of recipients for 1997, 1998, 2000, and 2002.
+There were no Pigasus Awards for 1997, 1998, 2000, and 2002.